I’d be happy to help you create a comprehensive article on scraping Binance’s Leaderboard futures position using Python and the Binance API.

 Step 1: Set up your Binance API credentials

-Create a new file named config.py
+Create a new file named config.py and add the following code:

 API_KEY = 'YOUR_API_KEY'